Zuehlke/training-angular2/Exercises/Exercise 5/README.md

 #### 2. Extend the ExpenseService ####

 1. Create a method named `createExpense(expense: Expense)` that returns an `Observable<Response>`.
 Within this method invoke the `post()` method of the Http service using the URL /api/expenses and the expense passed into the method as body to create the specified expense.
+You can use the already provided method `generateGuid()` to add a guid to the expense to be created.

 #### 3. Add a save button ####